vaylon-fernandes/flask_to_do_list/README.md

 flask run
 ```
 Read more here: https://flask.palletsprojects.com/en/2.0.x/quickstart/#debug-mode
+## Deploying to Heroku
+- There's a good explanation of this given in this [repo](https://github.com/MirelaI/flask_heroku_example)
+- Another good read on the topic is on the Real Python [website](https://realpython.com/flask-by-example-part-1-project-setup/)
 #### References
 1. Freecodecamp video - https://youtu.be/Z1RJmh_OqeA
 2. Tech With Tim youtube video - https://youtu.be/dam0GPOAvVI